 What are the operating hours of Special Strides?

 Special Strides runs throughout the year rain or shine.
 The only exceptions being extremes of temperature.
-We provide services Monday through Saturday.
+We provide services Monday through Thursday and Saturday.

 What type of fundraising do you do at Special Strides?